Stalin launches Rs 1,000 monthly assistance scheme for women heads of families

 The Rs 12,000 payout per annum would be great support for women, a symbol of development.
 It would help them improve their standards of living, lead a life of self-respect and eradicate poverty, he had said.

 On the 115th birth anniversary of Annadurai, Stalin garlanded a statue of the Dravidian stalwart here and paid floral tributes before he launched the scheme.
-PTI KH
+PTI VGN KH SA